-Choosing data to Restore
+Choosing data to restore

 |Fig. 1.
 Choosing versions of items to be restored.|

 |Fig. 2.
-Choosing target server for restoring data: on-premises Exchange or Office 365.|
+Choosing a target server for data restore: on-premises Exchange Server or Office 365.|

 |Fig. 3.
-The ways of resolving items' conflicts.|
+Three ways of resolving naming conflicts.|